tiwater/ticos-realtime-api/relay/README.md

 - Set the Railway “Root Directory” to `relay/`
 - Configure env vars (`TARGET_URL`, `AUTH_TOKEN`/`AUTHORIZATION`, and optionally `PORT`)
 - Start command: `npm start`

+If you prefer deploying from the repo root (no Root Directory setting), set the Railway start command to `pnpm relay`.

+If you want to avoid pnpm entirely, you can also set the start command to `node relay/server.js`.